Jon Rubinstein

-Jonathan J. "Jon" Rubinstein (born October 1956) is an American electrical engineer who played an instrumental role in the development of the iMac and iPod, the portable music and video device first sold by Apple Computer Inc. in 2001.
+Jonathan J. Rubinstein (born October 1956) is an American electrical engineer who played an instrumental role in the development of the iMac and iPod, the portable music and video device first sold by Apple Computer Inc. in 2001.
 He left his position as senior vice president of Apple's iPod division on April 14, 2006.

 He became executive chairman of the board at Palm, Inc., after private equity firm Elevation Partners completed a significant investment in the handheld manufacturer in October 2007.
 He became CEO of Palm in 2009, replacing former CEO Ed Colligan.

 Following Hewlett-Packard Co.'s purchase of Palm on July 1, 2010, Rubinstein became an executive at HP.
 On January 27, 2012, Rubinstein announced he had officially left HP.

 Rubinstein has served on the board of directors of online retailer Amazon.com since December 2010.
 From May 2013 to May 2016, he was also on the board of semiconductor manufacturer Qualcomm.
 From March 2016 to March 2017, he was co-CEO of investment firm Bridgewater Associates.

 In 2005, he was elected a member of the National Academy of Engineering for the design of innovative personal computers and consumer electronics that have defined and led new industries.
 He is also a senior member of the Institute of Electrical and Electronics Engineers.

 Early years and education

 Rubinstein was born and raised in New York City.
 His mother was an academic who received a PhD from Rutgers University.
 He is a graduate of the Horace Mann School, class of 1975.
-He went to college and graduate school at Cornell University in Ithaca, N.Y., where he received a B.S. in electrical engineering in 1978 and a master’s in the same field a year later.
+He went to college and graduate school at Cornell University in Ithaca, N.Y., where he received a B.S. in electrical engineering in 1978 and a master's in the same field a year later.
 While at Cornell, Rubinstein was a member of the student-run radio station on campus, WVBR.
 He later earned a M.S. in computer science from Colorado State University in Fort Collins, Colorado.

-Rubinstein’s first jobs in the computer industry were in Ithaca, where he worked at a local computer retailer and also served as a design consultant to an area computer company.
+Rubinstein's first jobs in the computer industry were in Ithaca, where he worked at a local computer retailer and also served as a design consultant to an area computer company.

 Career

 Hewlett-Packard, Ardent

 After graduating school, Rubinstein took a job with Hewlett-Packard in Colorado.
-He spent about two years in the company’s manufacturing engineering division, developing quality-control techniques and refining manufacturing processes.
+He spent about two years in the company's manufacturing engineering division, developing quality-control techniques and refining manufacturing processes.
 Later, Rubinstein worked on HP workstations.

 Rubinstein left HP in 1986 to join a startup, Ardent Computer Corp., in Silicon Valley.
 While at Ardent, later renamed Stardent, he played an integral role in launching a pair of machines, the Titan Graphics Supercomputer and the Stardent 3000 Graphics Supercomputer.